Myszak7/Myszak7/README.md

 ---

 - Pronouns: she/her
-- I'm currently doing beginner to intermediate projects with the Arduino combined with other sensors and PCBs
+- I'm currently doing beginner to intermediate projects with the Arduino combined with other sensors and PCBs (I will eventually hide example projects on my profile)
 - If anyone has suggestions for other practice projects I can work on please reach out
 - You can reach me through discord